71Kevin/bookstore-nodejs-challenge/README.md

 - This application has a Dockerfile and docker-compose.yml, run the command **docker-compose up -d** in the project root.
 - This application uses .eslintrc.json and .prettierrc.json.
 - This application follows the Model-View-Controller (MVC) pattern and uses SOLID practices.
-- At the root of this project there is a file called **"softdesign.postman_collection.json"** which is a postman collection with all the application's endpoints.